TUNI-IINES/persistent_monitoring_IEEE_ACCESS_and_IEEE_CASE_24/README.md

 # nebolab_simulator
 This repository contains simulations used in the [IEEE ACCESS](https://ieeexplore-ieee-org.libproxy.tuni.fi/abstract/document/10379586) and [IEEE CASE 2024](https://ieeexplore-ieee-org.libproxy.tuni.fi/abstract/document/10711560/).

-You can read and cite our works for a better capture how the algorithms work:
+You can read and cite our works for a better capture of how the algorithms work:
 1. Atman, M. W. S., Fikri, M. R., Priandana, K., & Gusrialdi, A. (2024).
 A Two-Layer Control Framework for Persistent Monitoring of a Large Area With a Robotic Sensor Network.
 IEEE Access.
 2. Fikri, M. R., Atman, M. W. S., Nikulin, Y., & Gusrialdi, A. (2024, August).
 Efficient Multi-Robot Task Allocation with Nonsmooth Objective Functions for Persistent Monitoring in Large Dispersed Areas.
 In 2024 IEEE 20th International Conference on Automation Science and Engineering (CASE) (pp. 573-578).
 IEEE